scrapy/scrapy/docs/intro/tutorial.rst

-For working with XPaths, Scrapy provides :class:`~scrapy.selector.Selector` class and convenient shortcuts to avoid instantiating selectors yourself everytime you need to select something from a response.
+For working with XPaths, Scrapy provides :class:`~scrapy.selector.Selector` class and convenient shortcuts to avoid instantiating selectors yourself every time you need to select something from a response.

 You can see selectors as objects that represent nodes in the document structure.
 So, the first instantiated selectors are associated with the root